-The Maryland Cybersecurity Center (MCC) is a prominent academic center situated on the University of Maryland (UMD) campus, bringing students, researchers, faculty together.
+The Maryland Cybersecurity Center (MCC) is a prominent academic center situated on the University of Maryland (UMD) campus, bringing students, researchers, and faculty together.

 It is one of the top places in the region for cybersecurity innovation and growth.